-Recently our deputy editor met with Charlotte Jorst at her spectacular, cliff-side home in Laguna Beach, California.
+Our deputy editor met with Charlotte Jorst at her spectacular, cliff-side home in Laguna Beach, California.
 Charlotte is dressage rider and entrepreneur, whose unflinching determination and positive attitude yields tremendous success in and out of the arena.
-Our deputy editor met with Charlotte at her spectacular, cliff-side home in Laguna Beach, California.
 Just as this issue was going to press it was announced that she was chosen to represent the USA at this year’s Reem Acra FEI World Cup Dressage Final in Gothenburg, Sweden.

 Compared to many top riders, Charlotte Jorst began riding late in life.
 She was 35 when she bought her first horse and began taking lessons.
 “As a child, I had ridden the Norwegian fjord horses bareback, but that was it,” Charlotte told Equestrian Living (EQ) as we visited with her at her stunning oceanside villa, Rockledge, in Laguna Beach, California.